dpt/The-Great-Escape-in-C/README.md

 The Makefile-based build presently links against a stub `main()` which does nothing, so does not provide useful runnable code yet.

 #### Xcode
-Open up the Xcode project `platform/osx/The Great Escape.xcodeproj` and build that using ⌘B.
+Open up the Xcode project `platform/osx/The Great Escape.xcodeproj` and build that using ⌘B. Run using ⌘R.

 ## The Conversion Process
 My previous work building the SkoolKit control file, [TheGreatEscape.ctl](https://github.com/dpt/The-Great-Escape/blob/master/TheGreatEscape.ctl), is used as the source for the conversion.
 It contains my interpretation of the game logic in C-style pseudocode with occasional Z80 instructions embedded.
 The pseudocode is copied out to `TheGreatEscape.c` where it can be marshalled into syntactically correct C (or as close as is practically possible prior to rewriting).